BigEd/Box-Breathing/README.md

-# Box-Breathing
+# Box Breathing

-Box Breathing relaxation technique, as CSS animation.
+Box breathing relaxation technique, as CSS animation.

 Use by visiting https://biged.github.io/Box-Breathing/ and breathing in time with the animation.